Oxen-AI/oxen-release/README.md

 oxen push origin main
 ```

-As well as a [command line interface](https://docs.oxen.ai/getting-started/cli), there are bindings for [Rust](https://github.com/Oxen-AI/Oxen) 🦀, [Python](https://docs.oxen.ai/getting-started/python) 🐍, and [HTTP interfaces](https://docs.oxen.ai/http-api) 🌎.
+Oxen is comprised of a [command line interface](https://docs.oxen.ai/getting-started/cli), as well as bindings for [Rust](https://github.com/Oxen-AI/Oxen) 🦀, [Python](https://docs.oxen.ai/getting-started/python) 🐍, and [HTTP interfaces](https://docs.oxen.ai/http-api) 🌎 to make it easy to integrate into your workflow.

+## 🌾 What kind of data?

+Oxen is designed to efficiently manage large datasets, including those with large individual files, for example CSV files with millions of rows.
+It also handles datasets comprising millions of individual files and directories such as the complete collection of ImageNet images.

+## 🚀 Built for speed

+One of the main reasons datasets are hard to maintain is the pure performance of indexing the data and transferring the data over the network.
+We wanted to be able to index hundreds of thousands of images, videos, audio files, and text files in seconds.

+Watch below as we version **hundreds of thousands of images** in seconds 🔥

+<p align="center">
+    <img src="https://github.com/Oxen-AI/oxen-release/raw/main/images/cli-celeba.gif?raw=true" alt="oxen cli demo" />
+</p>

+But speed is only the beginning.

 ## ✅ Features

-Oxen was optimized to be fast on structured and unstructured data types.
-Unlike traditional version control systems that are optimized for text files and code, Oxen was built from the [ground up to be fast](https://github.com/Oxen-AI/oxen-release/blob/main/Performance.md) on data frames, images, video, audio, text, and more.
+Oxen is built around ergonomics, ease of use, and it is easy to learn.
+If you know how to use git, you know how to use Oxen.

 * 🔥 Fast (efficient indexing and syncing of data)
 * 🧠 Easy to learn (same commands as git)
+* 💪 Handles large files (images, videos, audio, text, parquet, arrow, json, models, etc)
 * 🗄️ Index lots of files (millions of images? no problem)
-* 🎥 Handles large files (images, videos, audio, text, parquet, arrow, json, models, etc)
 * 📊 Native DataFrame processing (index, compare and serve up DataFrames)
 * 📈 Tracks changes over time (never worry about losing the state of your data)
 * 🤝 Collaborate with your team (sync to an oxen-server)
 * 🌎 [Remote Workspaces](https://docs.oxen.ai/concepts/remote-workspace) to interact with the data without downloading it
 * 👀 Better data visualization on [OxenHub](https://oxen.ai)

-## 📚 Familiar Workflow

-No need to learn a new paradigm.

-The Oxen Command Line Interface (CLI) mirrors [git](https://git-scm.com/) in many ways, so if you are comfortable versioning code with git, it will be straightforward to version your datasets with Oxen.

-The difference is Oxen is built for data.
-It is optimized to handle large files, and large datasets.
-It is built to be fast, and easy to use.

-<p align="center">
-    <img src="https://github.com/Oxen-AI/oxen-release/raw/main/images/cli-celeba.gif?raw=true" alt="oxen cli demo" />
-</p>

 ## 🐮 Learn The Basics